lsyt1/PaddleMaterials/get_started.md

 This command uses the `-c` parameter to specify the model configuration file.
 Training will be performed on the MP2018 training set, with logs saved to `Trainer.output_dir` by default (you can modify this path in the configuration file).

-PaddleMaterial also supports multi-GPU training using `paddle.distributed.launch`:
+PaddleMaterials also supports multi-GPU training using `paddle.distributed.launch`:
 ```bash
 # Multi-GPU training with 4 GPUs
 python -m paddle.distributed.launch --gpus="0,1,2,3" property_prediction/train.py -c property_prediction/configs/megnet/megnet_mp2018_train_60k_e_form.yaml